GeertJohan/kube-multi-config/README.md

 > Some backstory:
 >
 > My `.kube/config` file contained hundreds of lines of yaml.
 It became a pain to edit the file.
 I wanted to simplify this without installing any tools to manage the file.
-It should be possible to able to add/remove kubernetes contexts manually.
+It should be possible to add/remove kubernetes contexts manually.

 This walkthrough helps you setup a simple structure to manage large number of kubernetes contexts.